 Once your vehicle is straight and near the curb, you can now position your car by moving forward so that there’s an equal space behind and in front of your car.

 8. Remember to Pay before Leaving

 Most parallel parking spots have parking meters.
-So, don’t forget to feed coins into the meter after parallel parking.
+Don’t forget to feed coins into the meter after parallel parking.

 9. Put the Vehicle into Reverse

-To exit the parking space, you should first put the vehicle into reverse and move slightly backwards to the vehicle behind you.
-Be careful while moving backwards so you don’t hit the car behind you.
+To exit the parking space, you should first put the vehicle into reverse and move slightly back to the vehicle behind you.
+Be careful while moving back so you don’t hit the car behind you.

 10. Steer towards the Left

 You can now turn the steering wheel to your left and shift the vehicle forward.
 Check whether the lane you’d like to enter has traffic.
 Ensure you’re not too close to the rear bumper of the car parked ahead of you and slowly move out of the parallel park.

 Parallel parking is easy when you practice it a couple of times.
 Our experienced instructors at Pierre Paul Driving School can teach you this entire procedure until you become a pro before your road test.
 Call us now at 718-576-6277 for a free consultation.